instruxi-io/chainlink-hackathon-fractional-ownership/README.md

 Configure Cloudflare Workers and Space and Time Integration: https://github.com/instruxi-io/cloudfare-sxt-functions Space and Time reporting data model here https://github.com/instruxi-io/fractional-token-data-model and the reporting dashboard here https://query-anywhere-staging.instruxi.dev/.

 Hackathon judges can use the temporary username and password to login to the dashboard.
 Note that you may need to refresh charts manually.
-Space and Time and Isntruxi are working hard to support concurrent JDBC requests.
+Space and Time and Instruxi are working hard to support concurrent JDBC requests.

 **Username:**  hackathon2023
 **Password:**  hackathon2023